Software-craftsmen-women/myDevPortal/README.md

 # myDevPortal
-Software design and development portal that serves guidelines, patterns, and practices about activities around rontend and backend development, and focused on mainstream technology stacks
+Portal for software design and development that serves guidelines, patterns, and practices for activities around frontend and backend development, focused on mainstream technology stacks.